GoyWebdesign/codelights/readme.txt

 ### Use Them the Way You Like

+#### SiteOrigin Page Builder

+Using SiteOrigin?
+CodeLights elements can be used as its widgets as well.
+Just install CodeLights and you'll see an additional tab with its elements in your SiteOrigin dialogs.

+> Check the screenshots or download the plugin for more details.

 #### Shortcode Builder

 Both in visual and text modes you'll see an additional button that helps you to create and edit shortcodes using convenient tabbed forms. **Create and modify the elements you want in seconds!**